Parish Websites Newcastle

 Newcastle, NSW Australia

 My home diocese is Newcastle, N.S.W.
 Australia.
-If I don't say, assume I mean Australia.
+So, if I don't say, assume I mean Australia.